Home โ€บ Destinations โ€บ Europe โ€บ Switzerland

 If You Go:

-Fly into Zurich airport.
-Take the train from Zurich airport to Zermatt.
-The average travel time between Zermatt and Zurich is 3h 20m.
-Ticket prices increase as you get closer to your travel date, so if your travel plans are confirmed make sure to book well in advance.
+Fly into Zurich Airport.
+Take the train from Zurich Airport to Zermatt.
+The average travel time between Zermatt and Zurich is 3 hours and 20 minutes.
+Ticket prices increase as you get closer to your travel date, so if your travel plans are confirmed, make sure to book well in advance.

 We stayed at the Hotel Carina with newly renovated, luxurious rooms.
 There are no TVs: the windows overlooking the Matterhorn are all you need.
 Breakfast includes the creamiest cream and butter ever to accompany homemade dishes made with the freshest seasonal ingredients.
 Spa treatments are also available.